fastify/fastify/docs/Style-Guide.md

 <!-- <br> -->

-Do not add videos or screenshots.
+Do not add videos or screenshots in the documentation.
+It is easier to keep under version control.
+Videos and images will eventually end up becoming outdated as new updates keep developing.
 Instead, make a referral link or a youtube video.
 You can add links by using `[Title](www.websitename.com)` in the markdown.

 **Example**